cameronhunter/generator-alexa-skill/README.md

 $ npm run build
 ```

-This creates a file `dist/<package-name>.js` which is the compiled and minified
+This creates a file `dist/<skill-name>.js` which is the compiled and minified
 skill.
 You can copy and paste the contents of this file directly into the AWS
 Lambda console.
+The module exports a single handler as `exports.<skill-name>`.